spatie/laravel-event-sourcing/docs/using-projectors/writing-your-first-projector.md

 ## Using Factories in Tests

 In the example above the `Account` model contains the necessary logic to create an `Account`, this pattern may require you to revise how you create test data using model factories.
-One possible solution is illustated below.
+One possible solution is illustrated below.

 ```php
 public function test_can_have_many_accounts()